SoMaxB/conky_tareas_widget/README.md

 ## <a name="english"></a>🇬🇧 English

-An elegant and functional widget to display and manage your pending tasks directly on your desktop using Conky.
+An elegant and functional widget to display and manage your pending tasks directly from your terminal to your desktop using Conky.

 ![Widget Preview](conky_widget.png)